Q: Will there be more books?

 Q: Are Wednesday’s Book and Oak and Ivy standalone novels?

 A: Yes, and no. They are standalone novels compared with each other and will never overlap.
 But there will be more books in each of their respective worlds, with characters we already know and love.
+The Man From Delwaphria is also its own separate thing.

 Q: What is your genre?